atomiclabs/ledger-kmd-reward-claim/README.md

 If you are sure your device is up to date then please [open an issue](https://github.com/atomiclabs/ledger-kmd-reward-claim/issues/new) with as much information as possible and we'll try and help.

+### Why do all my funds get sent back to a new address?

+We follow the same BIP44 standard that Ledger Live follows.
+We will send your reward claim to the next unused address in your account.
+This means all UTXOs in a single account are consolidated in a single transaction, which does have some privacy implications.
+However, in the Komodo ecosystem, most wallets just have a single address which is re-used, this is even worse for privacy.
+If you want privacy you should use a shielded address.
+Therefor, and after consulting with Komodo lead developer @jl777, we don't see this to be an issue.

+To clarify, to preserve privacy across accounts, UTXOs in different accounts will **never** be mixed together, this is why you need to claim your rewards in each account separately.
+For increased anonymity, you should claim each account on different days to avoid time analysis linking the separate claims.

+If consolidating the UTXOs is an issue for you and you'd like a solution that doesn't link addresses together, then [please let us know](https://github.com/atomiclabs/ledger-kmd-reward-claim/issues/3).

 ## License

 MIT © Atomic Labs